rikedyp/documentation/language-reference-guide/docs/system-functions/vget.md

 * a reference to a namespace.
 * an array in which each item is one of the above.
 If `X` refers to multiple namespaces, then `⎕VGET` processes each item of `X` in ravel order, using the entire right argument `Y`; this is equivalent to  `X ⎕VGET¨⊂Y`.

-When `X` is an empty array, the prototype of the empty result `R` depends on the specified fallback values, if specified.
-If the prototype of `X` is a namespace which can be instantiated, such as an instance of a class with a niladic or no constructors, the namespace is instantiated, and the prototype of the result depends on the values found there.
+When `X` is an empty array, the prototype of the empty result `R` depends on the fallback values, if specified.
+If the prototype of `X` is an instance of a class that can be instantiated, such as an instance of a class with a niladic or no constructors, then a new instance of the class is made and the prototype of the result is determined by the values found within the new instance.

 The namespace(s) referenced must already exist, or a `VALUE ERROR` is generated.